Umera Ahmed: Screenwriting

 Many of Ahmed's novels have been created into drama series.
-However, Ahmed has also written stories specifically for dramas and movies.
+However, she has also written stories specifically for dramas and movies.
 She has collaborated with the director Mehreen Jabbar to produce drama serials that have gained widespread popularity.
 Recently, she collaborated again to bring a web-series called Aik Jhooti Love Story.
 The series is a comedy revolving around a couple in Karachi.
 It stars Billal Abbas Khan and Madiha Imam as lead actors.
 Aik Jhooti Love Story was released on 30 October 2020 and was launched on ZEE5; a digital entertainment platform.

 Ahmed also wrote a screenplay Baaghi, which is based on the late Pakistani model, Qandeel Baloch.
 The play starred Saba Qamar as the lead actress.
 Ahmed has also worked on Netflix projects.
 Her recent work underway is a series about cyberbullying.
 The series revolves around a female detective investigating a crime.
 This was the first thriller series by Umera.
 In an interview Umera said, "This one comes straight from the heart, because I’ve seen so many people suffer because of it.
 I know how trolling can destroy lives!"

+Tumhare Husn ke Naam (2023) is another recent drama written by her in collaboration with Sara Qayyum.
+It is originally inspired by Hakeem Nayyar Wasty's novel Akhtar aur Salma (1930).
+Saba Qamar and Imran Abbas have played the lead roles in the drama.

 Alif Kitab

-In 2016, Ahmed created Alif Kitab; a digital platform for budding writers to share their work and monetize it.
-The platform aims to provide editorial guidance to new writers by allowing them to interact with experts.
-The platform also allows them to submit their writings to media and production houses.
+In 2016, Ahmed created Alif Kitab - a digital platform for budding writers to share their work and monetize it.
+This platform aims to provide editorial guidance to new writers by allowing them to interact with experts.
+This platform also allows them to submit their writings to media and production houses.